Student International Travel Policy

 Requests for Exception to Restricted Travel Destinations

-- Students who wish to travel to a country included on the restricted travel site list referenced above must submit a “Request for Exception to Travel” to SARAC for review.
+- Students (or faculty/staff leading a group of students) who wish to travel to a country included on the restricted travel list must submit a “Request for Exception to Travel” to the Study Abroad Risk Assessment Committee for review.
 SARAC is responsible for deciding whether to permit an education abroad opportunity in a restricted country or to suspend an education abroad opportunity when health or safety concerns emerge shortly before a program starts or while it is in progress.

-- Request forms can be found here: individual or group.
-Forms should be completed as soon as students are aware of plans to travel to a restricted site, and no later than sixty days prior to travel.
+- Request forms can be found here: individual or student group or faculty-led.
+Forms should be completed as soon as possible, and no later than sixty days prior to travel.

-- SARAC may determine that a restricted travel destination does not require a “Request for Exception to Travel” if that destination has already been approved by SARAC and there have been no major changes in safety or security since the approval.
+- SARAC may determine that a restricted travel destination does not require a “Request for Exception to Travel” if that destination recently been reviewed by SARAC and there have been no major changes in safety or security since the approval.
 SARAC may reinstate the requirements for a “Request for Exception to Travel” at any time.

 Approved Requests for Exception